-- Acknowledging and agreeing to the modern slavery provisions in ADCO's contract documentation; - Warranting that they do not and will not utilise modern slavery either directly or within their supply chain: - Confirming that they are not aware of any modern slavery risks in their operations or supply chain; - Agreeing to notify ADCO if they become aware of, or suspect the use of, modern slavery in their supply chain: and - Agreeing to participate in a modern slavery audit.
+- acknowledging and agreeing to the modern slavery provisions in ADCO's contract documentation; - warranting that they do not and will not utilise modern slavery either directly or within their supply chain; - confirming that they are not aware of any modern slavery risks in their operations or supply chain; - agreeing to notify ADCO if they become aware of, or suspect the use of, modern slavery in their supply chain; and - agreeing to participate in a modern slavery audit.

-Supply partners engaged through our Subcontract Works stream in the current reporting period were required to satisfy the above requirements during procurement and prior to award.
+Supply partners engaged through our Subcontract Works stream in the current reporting period were required to satisfy the above requirements during procurement and prior to award of any works package.